Adopting a Bangladeshi child from Bangladesh

 • As a Muslim country, Islamic law does not accept ‘adoption’ as such but offers ‘guardianship’, a similar provision for the caring of an orphan.

 • Like many Asian countries, Bangladesh tends to value blood-related parenthood more highly.
-Parents’ blood lineage with children is considered more important in the society.
+Parents’ blood lineage with children is considered more important in society.

 In the past 16 years, more than 260,000 children have come to the United States to join their families through international adoption (also called intercountry adoption).
-But child adoption from Bangladesh is relatively very low in the USA.
+However, child adoption from Bangladesh is relatively very low in the USA.
 From 1999-2015, only 173 children came to the USA.
 In 2015, only nine children were adopted from Bangladesh.

 Children adoption of Bangladeshi origin in USA, 1999-2015

 Rashid Md said…’I am Bangladeshi living in Italy.
-Me and my wife interested in adopting a baby girl.’
+Me and my wife are interested in adopting a baby girl.’

-The U.S. law requires that every international adoption follows certain procedures.
+U.S. law requires that every international adoption follows certain procedures.
 Most adoptions have the following steps:

 〉〉 Selecting your adoption service provider